 Archway Days- Would like to do a Battle of the Bands.
 Getting ideas together.

-Courtney Matthews- Wants to start a Farmer’s Market in town, local only (Wayne County).
-Would like to reserve the park sidewalk on Saturday evenings with 10-20 vendors in the Summer and Fall.
+Courtney Matthews wants to start a farmers' market in town, local only (Wayne County).
+She would like to reserve the park sidewalk on Saturday evenings with 10-20 vendors in the Summer and Fall.

-Police Dept- Devon Robbins put in his resignation.
-Moving to Shelby County.
-Austin Hines has been sworn in as a new officer, awaiting screening results.
-Losing two more officers as well, but have two possible hires in mind.
+Police Department: Devon Robbins submitted his resignation.
+He is moving to Shelby County.
+Austin Hines has been sworn in as a new officer and is awaiting screening results.
+We are also losing two more officers, but we have two possible hires in mind.

+Motion to approve and adopt Final Rate Report dated February 27, 2024, and schedule of proposed water rates, prepared by municipal financial advisor Baker Tilley.
+Motion by Gary Holbert, seconded by David Cate.
+5 ayes/0 nays.
+Motion carried.

-Introduced Ordinance 2024-02 Water Rates- Bakertilly.
+Dan Wandersee introduced Ordinance 2024-02 Water Rates.
 Read by title only.
 Motion to move Ordinance 2024-02 to first reading by title only.
-Adopted by the town.
-Motion by Gary, second by David.
+Motion by Gary Holbert, second by David Cate.
 5 ayes/0 nays.
 Motion carried.
+Mr. Martin made the comment that a typographical error in the title would be corrected and presented at the second reading.

-Introduced Ordinance 2024-03 Bond Ordinance- Read by title only.
+Dan Wandersee introduced Ordinance 2024-03 Bond Ordinance.
+Read by title only.
 Motion to move Ordinance 2024-03 to first reading by title only.
-Adopted by the town.
-Motion by Gary, second by Dave.
+Motion by Gary Holbert, second by David Cate.
 5 ayes/0 nays.
 Motion carried.

-Setting a public hearing for March 12, 2024 at 7:00 p.m. in the council room to receive comment on Ordinance 2024-02.
-Motion by Gary, second by Josh.
+Motion setting a public hearing for March 12, 2024, at 7:00 p.m. in the council room to receive public comment on Ordinance 2024-02.
+Motion by Gary Holbert, second by Joshua Tudor.
 5 ayes/0 nays.
 Motion carried.

-Will publish hearing in the newspaper for March 12, 2024.
-Motion by Gary, second by David.
+Motion to approve and adopt the form of notice of the public hearing for March 12, 2024, at 7:00 p.m. on Ordinance 2024-02.
+Motion set by Joshua Tudor, second by Gary Holbert.
 5 ayes/0 nays.
 Motion carried.

-Motion to approve and adopt the form of notice of the public hearing for March 12, 2024 at 7:00 p.m. on Ordinance 2024-02.
-Motion set by Josh, second by Gary.
+Motion to publish notice of the public hearing set for March 12, 2024, once on March 1, 2024, in the Palladium Item, at 7:00 p.m. for Ordinance 2024-02.
+Motion by Gary Holbert, second by Joshua Tudor.
 5 ayes/0 nays.
 Motion carried.

-Publish notice once on March 1, 2024 in the Palladium Item of the public hearing for March 12, 2024 at 7:00 p.m. on Ordinance 2024-02.
-Motion by Gary, second by Josh.
+Motion to mail notice of public hearing set for March 12, 2024, for Ordinance 2024-02, according to the law.
+Motion by Gary Holbert, second by Joshua Tudor.
 5 ayes/0 nays.
 Motion carried.

-Motion to mail notice of the March 12, 2024 Public Hearing on Ordinance 2024-02.
-Motion by Gary, second by Josh.
+Motion to enter into the record the certified bid tabulations prepared by Lochmueller Group for the bids received on February 20, 2024, for the water distribution treatment system and water tower rehabilitation projects.
+Motion by Gary Holbert, second by David Cate.
 5 ayes/0 nays.
 Motion carried.

-Motion to enter the certified bid tabulations for the bids received on February 20, 2024 for the water distribution treatment system and water tower rehabilitation projects.
-Motion by Gary, second by David.
+Lochmueller Group provided an amended written recommendation for the award of bids received on February 20, 2024, for the water treatment system and water tower rehabilitation projects.
+Motion to accept and adopt the amended written recommendations set by Gary Holbert, second by David Cate.
 5 ayes/0 nays.
 Motion carried.

-Lochmueller Group provided an amended written recommendation for the award of bids received February 20, 2024 for the water treatment system and water tower rehabilitation projects.
-Motion to accept and adopt recommendations set by Gary, second by David.
-5 ayes/0 nays.
-Motion carried.

-Award contract for water treatment system project for bids opened February 20, 2024 to JG Case Construction in the amount of $3,936,775.00, conditioned and contingent on approval and closing of the SRF loan as referenced in Ordinance 2024-03 and the enactment of 2024-02.
-Allow Kevin Slick and Dan Wandersee to sign agreements.
-Motion by Gary, second by Jack.
+Motion to award the contract for the water treatment system project for bids opened February 20, 2024, to J.G.
+Case Construction for $3,936,775.00, conditioned and contingent on approval and closing of the SRF loan as referenced in Ordinance 2024-03 and the enactment of 2024-02, and to authorize Kevin Slick and Dan Wandersee to sign agreements.
+Motion by Gary Holbert, second by Jack Bodiker.
 5 ayes/0 nays.
 Motion carried.